Gerrymandering: Germany

 Since Germany utilizes a proportional representation system, gerrymandering is rarely a problem.
 There was, however, one situation in which gerrymandering could affect an election.
 In Germany for a party to win any seat, it had to win at least 5% of the vote or three constituencies.
 This latter rule was applied for the last time in the 2021 federal election, in which the Left entered the Bundestag despite winning less than 5% of the vote.

 In 2000 the electoral constituencies were redrawn and the PDS, which entered the Bundestag in the elections of 1994 and 1998 with this rule, accused the SPD, who were in power at the time of redrawing the constituencies, of gerrymandering them by breaking up districts in East Berlin, a PDS stronghold, and combining them with West Berlin.
 In the 2002 federal election the PDS lost their third constituency and entered the Bundestag with only two seats.
 Had they won a third direct seat, they would have qualified for an additional 25 seats.

-Another scenario in which gerrymandering could affect German federal election was when a party won more constituencies than their overall share of the popular vote—those extra seats, called "Überhangmandate".
+Another scenario in which gerrymandering could affect German federal election was when a party won more constituencies than their overall share of the popular vote—the party is granted extra seats, called "overhang seats" (Überhangmandate).
 In the Bundestag election of 2009, Angela Merkel's CDU/CSU gained 24 such extra seats, while no other party gained any; this skewed the result so much that the Federal Constitutional Court of Germany issued two rulings declaring the existing election laws invalid and requiring the Bundestag to pass a new law limiting such extra seats to no more than 15.
-In 2013, Germany's Federal Constitutional Court ruled on the constitutionality of Überhangmandate.
+In 2013, Germany's Federal Constitutional Court ruled on the constitutionality of overhang seats.
 Each other party would receive seats as well to remedy the disproportion, thereby making it impossible to have disproportionate election results.
-As this could potentially lead to ever increasing size of the Bundestag, in 2023 a reform was passed ending both extra seats and a party being able to gain seats without winning more than 5% of the vote.
+As this could potentially lead to an ever increasing size of the Bundestag, in 2023 a reform was passed ending both extra seats and a party being able to gain seats without winning more than 5% of the vote.